zappascout/devil_notes-sources/docs/notes_8_devil.md

-The most dramatic moment of the first moon landing duly came when, at 30,000 feet and with the "Eagle" lunar lander descending rapidly, an alarm sounded in the lander's cabin and Buzz Aldrin saw the now famous "1202" code flash onto his computer screen, which he monitored while Armstrong stood at the flight controls.
-For years non-experts assumed this to have been a bug in the software, but Margaret Hamilton has spent much of her life explaining that this was intentional—and probably saved the first landing.
+The most dramatic moment of the first moon landing duly came when, at 30,000 feet and with the "Eagle" lunar lander descending rapidly, an alarm sounded in the lander's cabin and Buzz Aldrin saw the now infamous "1202" code flash onto his computer screen, which he monitored while Armstrong stood at the flight controls.
+For years non-experts assumed this to have been a bug in the software, but Margaret Hamilton has spent much of her life explaining that it was intentional—and probably saved the first landing.
 For chapter and verse here, see my book *Moondust: In Search of the Men Who Fell to Earth* or Andy Chaikin's superb *A Man on the Moon*.
 This was no small feat because the Apollo Guidance Computer had less computing power than a recordable greeting card today (see Ellen Stofan of the National